×

 • Consume less salt and saturated fat in your diet.

-• Retain a healthy body mass.
+• Maintain a healthy body mass.

 • Lower and control your stress.